-In addition, within the annual financial report, Enel represents financial and non-financial data and information in an integrated manner, highlighting the strong correlation of accounting results with the achievement of the United Nations sustainable development goals ("SDGs").
-Enel has therefore expanded its internal control system on corporate reporting to include the management of nonfinancial risks, having mapped out to this purpose new processes for defining and consolidating the main non-financial KPIs (concerning the 7, 9, 11 and 13 SDG targets, which relate to decarbonization, electrification, enabling infrastructures, ecosystems and platforms, in line with the Group's energy transition objectives).
-During 2021 and 2022, the number of non-financial KPIs integrated into the internal control system on corporate reporting was further increased.
+In addition, within the annual financial report, Enel represents financial and non-financial data and information in an integrated manner, highlighting the strong correlation of accounting results with the achievement of the United Nations SDGs.
+Enel has therefore expanded its internal control system on corporate reporting to include the management of non-financial risks, having mapped out to this purpose new processes for defining and consolidating the main non-financial KPIs (concerning the 7, 9, 11 and 13 SDG targets, which relate to decarbonization, electrification, enabling infrastructures, ecosystems and platforms, in line with the Group's energy transition objectives).
+Since 2021, the number of non-financial KPIs integrated into the internal control system on corporate reporting was further increased which had already covered in 2021 all Italian companies included in the perimeter of the internal control system on corporate reporting, was also extended to foreign companies included in such perimeter.
+Among the main results of such project are, in particular:

 Through the adoption of a platform model, such system therefore aims to ensure the reliability of the information contained in the corporate reporting and the adequacy of the process of drafting the mentioned accounting documents in order to have a disclosure compliant with the international accounting standards adopted by the Group.
+In addition, during 2022 and 2023, the Digital ICR project,